erYash15/Multivariate-Time-Series-Early-Classification/README.md

 Project is divided into 3 Sub-Objectives:

-_Objective 1_ - Discover the internal Characteristics of MTS (Multivariate Time-Series) data and enhance the interpretability of classification. **Extact Feature Candidate** of each variable.
+_Objective 1_ - Discover the internal Characteristics of MTS (Multivariate Time-Series) data and enhance the interpretability of classification. **Extract Feature Candidate** of each variable.

 _Objective 2_ - **Mine Core Features** from the extracted features using **Greedy Method** and **SI Clustering**.
 Core feature is any shapelet extremely useful in classification.